OrionReed/orionreed.com/src/posts/qrtp.md

 Back in March, I was exploring the feasibility of doing WebRTC handshakes over _unusual but readily available transports_ as part of the [folkjs](https://folkjs.org) project.
 I explored [MQTT](https://en.wikipedia.org/wiki/MQTT), [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent), audio, and QR Codes.
 The silliness of using QR codes for data transfer seemed to strike a chord with some [people on Twitter](https://x.com/OrionReedOne/status/1901383095648927881) so I figured I would write down how this worked and the improvements I found along the way.

-I recently transitioned into [full-time research](https://bsky.app/profile/orionreed.com/post/3lt5jj4hfjc2j), so expect more posts in the future as I get into the habit of writing things down.
+I recently transitioned into [full-time research](https://bsky.app/profile/orionreed.com/post/3lt5jj4hfjc2j), so expect more posts as I get into the habit of writing things down.

 ## 1. Chunks, Headers, Acks